-The new Sustainable Finance Disclosure Regulation [SFDR] came into effect in March 2021.
+As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] came into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the past months we have published a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the indicators to help you get your head around the subject.
-And to ensure you are well prepared for the new regulation.
+We offer you a complete blog series focusing on the SFDR, the obligations, the definitions, the indicators and the Adverse Sustainable Impacts Statement to help you get your head around the subject.
+In our blog posts we focus on the impact of this regulation to you as a Financial Market Participant to ensure you are well prepared for the new regulation.

 In this article we will focus on the timelines and the progress of the implementation.
 What important dates do you need to put in your calendar?

 This blog post was first published on October 21, 2020 and updated on August 25, 2021.

 SFDR: What has happened and has been done until now?

 In the past years the awareness for sustainable business has grown, leading directly to new initiatives and regulations.
 We clearly see a shift from a more generic approach to more specific directives and regulations.
 SFDR is by far the most impactful measure.
 What steps have been taken so far?